SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-immediate-feedback-on-validation-of-key-field-in-Asset-Page.md

 ticket: CTM-625
 version: 1019.0.0
 ---
-User can now enter a maximum of 254 characters in the input fields during asset creation.
+Users can now enter a maximum of 254 characters in the input fields during the asset creation.